-E11.
+E10.
 Time Limit for Program Completion

-Students entering the MBA program must complete the requirements for the degree within three years of their entry date.
+Students enrolled on a full-time mode require a minimum of three (3) and a maximum of six (6) semesters to complete the requirements for the degree.
 Specific regulations and exceptions to this timeframe are explained in the Academic Progress Policy as found with all other School policies at the ADSM Student WebPortal (Ims.adsm.ac.ae).

-E12.
+E11.
 Course Descriptions